Weatherford College

-Weatherford College (WC; officially Weatherford College of the Parker County Junior College District) is a public community college in Weatherford, Texas, with branch campuses in nearby Wise County, and Granbury.
+Weatherford College (WC; officially Weatherford College of the Parker County Junior College District) is a public community college in Weatherford, Texas, with a branch campus in nearby Wise County.

 Organization and administration

 As defined by the Texas Legislature, the official service area of WC includes all of Jack, Palo Pinto, Parker, Hood and Wise Counties.

 Ultimate responsibility for governance of the college is vested by state statute in a district board of trustees with seven members.
 Executive responsibility for administering policies of the board is delegated to the president of the college, who is assisted by the administrative officers.